Ask our Experts, we're here to help!

 Chrysler may not have realized the impact on the performance industry that occurred when the first Gen III Hemi rolled out of the production line in 2003.
 Like a tsunami that starts small but builds momentum and force as it travels, the Gen III Hemi has advanced the lineage from its Gen II cousin and planted the Mopar flag firmly at the top of Horsepower Hill.
 Everybody else is now trying to play catch up.

 If you are a Chrysler fan or perhaps just an admirer of unadulterated horsepower, then the nicknames like Apache, Hellcat, Demon, and Redeye are no doubt familiar.
 This story intends to fill in the many Gen III details that have laid the foundation for these horsepower heroes.
-For each lucky soul who can aspire to an 800 horsepower supercharged Hellcat, there are hundreds, if not thousands who will take advantage of the incredibly powerful opportunities afforded by the Hellcat’s normally aspirated cousins.
+For each lucky soul who can aspire to own one of the 1,025-horsepower Dodge Challenger SRT Demon 170s , there are hundreds, if not thousands who will take advantage of the incredibly powerful opportunities afforded by the Hellcat’s normally aspirated cousins.
 They are a heady bunch!

 This is a Chrysler drawing of the engine that really put the Hemi name on the map – the 1966 Street Hemi.
 The original appeared in 1951 as a 331ci Chrysler FirePower engine that eventually evolved (amid radical changes) into the Gen II and now the Gen III version.
 The original hemispherical chamber concept evolved from an experimental aircraft engine designed by Chrysler at the end of WWII.

 For the sake of an acknowledging nod to history, the first Chrysler hemi V8 appeared in 1951 in Chrysler full-size cars.
 Dubbed the FirePower, it displaced a mere 331ci.
-It later grew into the 392ci variant made famous by every early Top Fuel drag car in the country.
-The Gen II version appeared in 1964 with Tom Hoover and Keith Black among many others making the "Elephant" notorious as a Race Hemi, quickly followed by the 426ci Street Hemi with its expansive chrome valve covers.
+It later grew into the 392ci variant made famous by virtually every early Top Fuel drag car in the country.
+The Gen II version appeared in 1964, with names like Richard Petty and Keith Black, among many others, making the "Elephant" notorious as a Race Hemi, quickly followed by the 426ci Street Hemi with its expansive chrome valve covers that gave many a stoplight racer immediate pause.
+Suddenly that easy target in the lime-green 'Cuda was no longer easy prey.

-The Hemi re-emerged as the 5.7L Gen III in 2003 in trucks followed quickly in passenger cars.
+After going dormant at the end of 1971, the Hemi re-emerged as the 5.7L Gen III in 2003 in Ram trucks, followed quickly in passenger cars.
 These first 5.7L engines immediately enhanced the Hemi brand with a cast iron block and aluminum heads.
 Chrysler engineers experimented with a production aluminum block to shave over 100 pounds but studies concluded that the potential loss of cylinder head seal quality with larger bore engines combined with a four-bolt head pattern wasn’t worth the risk versus the weight reduction.
 There are, of course, multiple aftermarket aluminum blocks available through Mopar Performance should minimizing weight be worthwhile.

 Despite the inherent width requirement of the Hemi’s opposing valve orientation (just look at the expansive Gen II valve covers), the Gen III is not excessively wide which makes engine swapping much more attractive.
 As we’ll see once we dive into the engine’s details, the 5.7L engine continues to this day and has been accompanied by larger 6.1L, 6.2L, and 6.4L cousins.